nonstoptimm/spl-pirates/README.md

 Meret Borchmann
 Jupp Kerschek

+**Instruction for the Documentation:**
+Within the "Documentation"-folder, you can find the project documentation as pdf with the respective .tex-file as well as the presentation conducted in January 2018.

 **Instruction for the Source Code:**
 The quantlets are ordered by numbers (Q1-Q8) and we strongly recommend to execute them number-by-number, as the quantlets partly refer to previously created objects and variables.
 In the metadata.txt as well as in the README.md of each quantlet, the exact quantlet-dependencies are listed.